Nursing Home Bedsores & Negligence Attorneys

 - The visible layer of skin, as well as underlying skin, is damaged or lost, resulting in a reddish or pink wound.

-- Appearance of the ulcer may mimic a blister.
+- The appearance of the ulcer may mimic a blister.

 - The wound becomes deeper as skin layers are lost and fat is exposed.